Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 This one verse, below, sums up the entire Bible story and plan of God.
 To help humans make their own free will choice to move from their present human carnal minds (human nature, the Tree of Knowledge of Good and Evil) to God’s spiritual mind (God’s nature, Tree of Life and Peace).
 The spiritual process for which humans are on Earth, to go from tohu va bohu to wise with no confusion (naked and not ashamed).

 Romans 8:6 For to be carnally minded is death; but to be spiritually minded is life and peace.

-Note that the key element here is the MIND, the neshama.
+Note that the critical element here is the MIND, the neshama.
 The Explanation has pulled out all stops to reveal the origin and meaning of mind, neshama.
-We’ve emphasized the arch important role the MIND plays and how the Serpent’s focus is on this element of humankind.
+We’ve emphasized the significant role the MIND plays and how the Serpent’s focus is on this element of humankind.

 Romans 6.5, “For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: 9 Knowing that Christ being raised from the dead dies no more; death has no more dominion over him.